slu-soc5050/slu-soc5050.github.io/content/course-preview.md

 ## Lecture Prep 02
 The lecture prep for the first week asks three follow-up questions about these videos.
 Please answer these questions and submit them before class on **August 27th**.
 Answers **must** be submitted through [Google Forms](https://goo.gl/forms/a) and each response should be three to four sentences in length.
 The questions are provided here for reference:

+1. Are you an "office type" or an "engineering type"?
+Why?
-1. Hadley Wickham introduces the idea of a workflow.
+2. Hadley Wickham introduces the idea of a workflow.
 In your own words, describe what you think a workflow is.
-2. What are some of the advantages of using plain text for a data analysis that Hadley cites?
+3. What are some of the advantages of using plain text for a data analysis that Hadley and Kieran cite?
-3. In your own words, what are the key aspects of opinionated analysis development as described by Hilary Parker?
+4. In your own words, what are the key aspects of opinionated analysis development as described by Hilary Parker?